LuciusMos/awesome-rl-env-zoo/CONTRIBUTING.md

-# Contributing to Awesome RL Envs
+# Contributing to Awesome RL Env Zoo

-Anyone interested in RL Envs is welcomed to contribute to this repo:
+Anyone interested in academic RL Envs is welcomed to contribute to this repo:

 - You can add any useful academic envs, or enrich existing envs' descriptions to `README.md` and `your_create.md`.